 Similar means the job has the same or better terms and conditions.
 If the employee unreasonably refuses to take the similar job the employer can take this as their resignation.

-Employees have the same redundancy rights as their colleagues while on maternity, adoption, paternity or parental leave.
+Employees have the same redundancy rights (external link) as their colleagues while on maternity, adoption, paternity or parental leave.

 Employees have the right to be offered any suitable alternative job if they’re selected for redundancy (even if other colleagues are more suitable for the role) while on maternity, adoption or paternity leave.

 An employee can only be made redundant if the employer can clearly justify doing it - for example a part of the business closes and everyone in that section is made redundant.
-There are other rules for employers when making staff redundant.
+There are other rules for employers when making staff redundant (external link).